digital-futures-academy/airport-challenge/README.md

 #### Acceptance Criteria

 ```
-As an air traffic controller
+1.As an air traffic controller
 So I can get passengers to a destination
 I want to instruct the airport to land a plane

-As the system designer
+2.As the system designer
 So that the software can be used for many different airports
 I would like a default airport capacity that can be overridden as appropriate

-As an air traffic controller
+3.As an air traffic controller
 To ensure safety
 I want to prevent landing when the airport is full

-As an air traffic controller
+4.As an air traffic controller
 So I can get passengers on the way to their destination
 I want to instruct the airport to let a plane take off and confirm that it is no longer in the airport

-As an air traffic controller
+5.As an air traffic controller
 To avoid confusion
 I want to prevent asking the airport to let planes take-off which are not at the airport, or land a plane that's already landed
 ```